mvarrieur/portfolio-gatsby/src/content/projects/2015-05-01-tommy-doyles.md

   home: projects/tommy-doyles/tommy-doyles-home.jpg
 ---

-_Tommy Doyle's Pub is a bar and restaurant with 3 locations in the southern part of Massachusetts.
+_Tommy Doyle's Pub was a bar and restaurant with 3 locations in the southern part of Massachusetts.
 Their existing website was a bit dated and lacked the ability to update their menu and post events, so the site was redesigned and built with Wordpress for easy content management._

 ![Tommy Doyle's Pub](../../images/projects/tommy-doyles/tommy-doyles-screens.png)